FZsolter-WAGO/wms-linux-framework/README.md

 # WAGO Monitoring Solution Linux framework installer

+## WARNING!
+Debian 10 is no longer supported!
+# In case of WAGO 752-9xxx Edge Computer the stock FW3 firmware version or a fresh generic installation should be used

-## Only Debian 10/11 and Ubuntu 22.04 are supported!
+## Only Debian 11 and Ubuntu 22.04 are supported!

 Anything can have a mascot